 Then, just a few weeks ago I was at Porcupine Grill in Salt Lake with my mom and stepdad, and per usual, Garry ordered the key lime pie for dessert.
 I took a bite to see if his love of the dessert had rubbed off on me at all.
 And while I didn’t suddenly love key lime pie, this bite did turn a light bulb on in my head!

 The cake itself didn’t need to be lime flavored like I was originally stuck on.
 This cake just needed a lime element to it.
 Something with a real lime flavor like you get from the custard in the pie.
-It also occurred to me that I definitely needed a graham cracker crust so it would better represent the pie.
+It also occurred to me that I definitely needed a graham cracker crust.
 The one element of the pie I decided not to throw into the cake was the meringue topping.
 It’s too airy and flavorless for a cake, in my opinion.

 So without the meringue element, I started to brainstorm other flavor combinations and quickly settled on coconut as the companion to the key lime.
 With coconut and graham cracker crust in the mix, I was ready to make this cake.